xpack/web-doxygen/website/docs/api/classes/linkedmap.md

-<p>Adds a new object to the ordered vector if it was not added already.
-Return a non-owning pointer to the newly added object, or to the existing object if it was already inserted before under the given key.</p>
+Adds a new object to the ordered vector if it was not added already.
+Return a non-owning pointer to the newly added object, or to the existing object if it was already inserted before under the given key.

-<p>Definition at line 90 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.</p>
+Definition at line 90 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.

 <div class="doxyProgramListing">